sbdzdz/l2p-pytorch/README.md

 pillow==9.2.0
 matplotlib==3.5.3
 ```
 These packages can be installed easily by
 ```
 pip install -r requirements.txt
 ```

 ## Data preparation
-If you already have CIFAR-100 or 5-Datasets (MNIST, Fashion-MNIST, NotMNIST, CIFAR10, SVHN), pass your dataset path to  `--data-path`.
+If you already have CIFAR-100 or 5-Datasets (MNIST, Fashion-MNIST, NotMNIST, CIFAR10, SVHN), pass your dataset path to  `--data_path`.

 The datasets aren't ready, change the download argument in `datasets.py` as follows